conniezl/gettingcleaningdata/README.md

   features <- read.table("./UCI HAR Dataset/features.txt", stringsAsFactors = FALSE)
   selectedfeaturesMean <- features[grep("mean()", features$V2, fixed=TRUE), ]

   selectedfeaturesStd <- features[grep("std()", features$V2, fixed=TRUE), ]

   featuresMeanAndStd <- rbind(selectedfeaturesMean,selectedfeaturesStd)

 * Format mean and sdt features so they can be used as descriptive column names (variables) (i.e. remove punctuation symbols, standardize names and convention, etc.)

   featuresMeanAndStd$V2 <- gsub("[[:punct:]]", "", featuresMeanAndStd$V2)

   featuresMeanAndStd$V2 <- gsub("mean", "Mean", featuresMeanAndStd$V2)

   featuresMeanAndStd$V2 <- gsub("std", "Std", featuresMeanAndStd$V2)

   featuresMeanAndStd$V2 <- gsub("BodyBody", "Body", featuresMeanAndStd$V2)

   featuresMeanAndStd$V2 <- gsub("^t", "time", featuresMeanAndStd$V2)

   featuresMeanAndStd$V2 <- gsub("^f", "freq", featuresMeanAndStd$V2)

 * Read features vectors for training and test and append them together

   trainFeaturesVector <- read.table("./UCI HAR Dataset/train/X_train.txt")

   testFeaturesVector <- read.table("./UCI HAR Dataset/test/X_test.txt")

   featuresVector <- rbind(trainFeaturesVector, testFeaturesVector)

 * Extract only the mean() and std() features

   featuresVectorReduced <- featuresVector[,featuresMeanAndStd$V1]

 * Add descriptive names to the columns using the previously formatted variable names

   colnames(featuresVectorReduced) <- featuresMeanAndStd$V2

 Note: The following conventions were used for abbreviation of variable names in the features data frame.
 Complete words not used in order to preserve the variable names length as small and readable as possible.

 time:for a time domain feature

 freq: for a frequency domain feature

 Acc: for Accelerometer

 Gyro: for Gyroscope

 Mag: for Magnitude

 Std: for standard deviation

-#### 6. Now that Subjects, Activities, and features data sets are prepared they will be merged into ONE final data set.
+#### 6. Now that subjects, labeled activities, and features data sets are prepared they will be merged into ONE data set.
 Merged by row names, so that the correct records are matched.
 The output of this step is a data frame where the Activities labeled, subjects, and features (reduced to 66) are merged together by row name.The order of the original data sets is preserved.

 * Merge subjects and Activities
 * Merge the resulting dataset with features
 * Eliminate columns rn and activity.
 Keep activity type, subject and the 66 measurements

   humanActivity <- merge(labeledActivities, subjects, by.x = "rn", by.y="row.names", all.x= TRUE, sort = FALSE)

   humanActivity <- merge(humanActivity, featuresVectorReduced, by.x = "rn", by.y="row.names", all.x= TRUE, sort = FALSE)

   drops <- c("rn","activity")

   humanActivity <- humanActivity[,! (names(humanActivity) %in% drops)]